-Could both of them been wrong about finding love again?
+Could both of them be wrong about finding love again?
 And if so, what will happen when her old flame pops back into the picture wanting to reignite the engagement he once ended?

 And as if I’m not embarrassed enough by that one, here is another.

 Black Tuesday, October 29, 1929, the day the stock market crashed, and the day Evelyn Ford will never forget.

 With the untimely death of her parents and the loss of their only income, Evelyn, and her brother, Frank flee to a make-shift hovel built in Central Park.
 After Frank mysteriously goes missing, bare cupboards force Evelyn to seek employment anywhere she can find work, even if that means working at a burlesque theater.